surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Plugin Features</h3>

-Offers meta tag and Schema markup options for all WordPress pages:
+Provides meta tag and Schema markup for all WordPress and plugin pages, including custom post types, taxonomies, search results, shop pages, and more.

-* Home Page (static page or blog)
-* Posts, Pages, and Custom Post Types
-* Categories, Tags, and Custom Taxonomy / Terms
-* User Profile Pages
-* Media Attachment Pages
-* Search Result Pages
-* Archive Pages

-Enhances the WordPress oEmbed markup for LinkedIn and provides additional article and product meta tags for Slack.
+Enhances oEmbed markup for LinkedIn, and provides additional article and product meta tags for Slack.

-Includes structured data images from numerous sources, including featured, attached, gallery shortcode, content images, or a custom fallback image.

-Offers optimized structured data image sizes:
+Offers optimized image sizes for social sites and search engines:

 * Open Graph (Facebook and oEmbed)
 * Pinterest Pin It